bplmaps/toi-field-trips/content/locations/diana-adams-house.md

+---
 title: Diana Adams's House
-metaDescription: This is a home that was owned by Diana Adams in the North End until 1803.
+metaDescription: This was the home of Diana Adams on Prince Street in the North End.
-description:
+description: Women were important to the development and spread of revolutionary ideology.
+order: 0
-latitude:
+latitude: 42.366939
-longitude:
+longitude: -71.057995
 resources:
-- clough-atlas
+- Clough's Atlas of Boston Neighborhoods based on Direct Tax Census of 1798
+---